 The city of Lasalle expropriated the land and proposed demolishing the property to create a new road and park.
 The property was designated as a National Heritage site, thus saving it from demolition.

-Sadly the mansion burned down due to arson.
+Sadly the mansion burned down due to an act of arson.